HAVE COME TO FREDERICK COUNTY!

-The five Main Streets in Frederick County—Brunswick, Thurmont, Middletown, New Market, and Downtown Frederick—will celebrate their towns with tailor-made tile sculptures crafted by the talented artist and ceramicist, Parran Collery.
-Through her craft and influenced by our Main Streets, Parran has written her love letter to Frederick County—and for the next year, these colorful creations will be a source of pride for those who call Frederick home.
+The five Main Streets in Frederick County—Brunswick, Thurmont, Middletown, New Market, and Downtown Frederick—all celebrated their towns with tailor-made temporary tile sculptures crafted by the talented artist and ceramicist, Parran Collery.
+Through her craft and influenced by our Main Streets, Parran has wrote her love letter to Frederick County—and for an entire year, these colorful creations were a source of pride for those who call Frederick County home

-Each unique sculpture will reflect the town in which it resides.
-Residents of each town put their own touch on the piece, as an homage to their home, to be included in the finished ceramic piece—truly making it a work of community art
+Each unique sculpture reflects the town in which it resides.
+Residents of each town put their own touch on the piece, by submitting a flower design which was included in the finished ceramic piece—truly making it a work of community art.

 About the Artist